neuefische/web-exercises/sessions/react-nesting/navigation/README.md

   - 💡 Note that the `nav` does not have a `className`, so there is no need to add this attribute.
 - In the `App.js` file, import the `Navigation` component and replace the `<nav></nav>` tags with it.

-Understood the `children` prop now?
+Awesome!
+You are a true `children` prop professional now.
 Let's dive deeper!

 ### 3. Link component